 Families who intend to come to New Zealand as permanent residents should take planning advice in advance of their coming to New Zealand.
 That way, they can establish pre-migration structures outside New Zealand which can be used to hold families’ overseas investments and property, and which need to be properly managed from a tax and accounting perspective once the beneficial owners become resident.

 Both on and offshore trusts have been traditionally used as estate planning vehicles in New Zealand since the early 19th century.
 It is quite common for New Zealand families to hold their assets in trusts.
 In addition, a large number of New Zealand businesses and significant asset-holding enterprises are held or managed by trusts.

 New Zealand permits the use of private trust companies which have no special regulatory requirements, as there is no request for licensing or registration.
 Trusts are private documents and are not registered on a public register.

 New Zealand trust law is well established, with a strong local jurisprudence and court knowledge.
 New Zealand trust law is derived from English law and is regulated by the TA.
-In early 2021, this Act will be replaced by the Trusts Act 2019 (TA 2019), a modern, coherent and useful statute which takes the most fundamental trust law principles from the common law and puts them into accessible legislation for all to understand.
+In 18 months this Act is being replaced with the Trusts Act 2019 (TA 2019) which is a modern, coherent and useful statute which takes the most fundamental trust law principles from the common law and puts them into accessible legislation for all to understand.
 It does not codify all trust law but recognises the complexity, nuances and desire for continued development through case law.
 These reforms will enhance New Zealand’s reputation as a trust jurisdiction.

-New Zealand trust law has some unique features, including the ability to have trust advisers, protectors, investment advisers and managers, with wide discretionary powers and the ability to add and remove beneficiaries.
-A protector or investment manager, who need not be a New Zealand resident, can be given relevant advisory and discretionary powers.
+New Zealand trust law has some unique features, including the ability to have trust advisors, protectors, investment advisers and managers, with wide discretionary powers and the ability to add and remove beneficiaries.
+A protector or investment manager, who again need not be New Zealand resident, can be given relevant advisory and discretionary powers.